romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a primary effect of configuring IP allow lists for GitHub-hosted runners?
+Q: What is a primary effect of configuring IP allow lists for GitHub-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **It restricts which IP addresses can interact with GitHub-hosted runners, enhancing security**